🚨 Scam Guide · 2026

 ⚠️ High

-📍 Avenida Julius Nyerere, Baixa district, roadside checkpoints
+📍 Avenida Julius Nyerere, Baixa district, the streets around Praça da Independência, roadside checkpoints on the way to Ponta do Ouro

-You're walking through the Baixa district when a police officer stops you and demands to see your passport.
+You walk through the Baixa district near Praça da Independência when a uniformed officer steps in front of you and demands to see your passport in clipped Portuguese-accented English.

 Red Flags